shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

 yourname@computer:~$
 ```

-This is normal.
-The computer is simply waiting for your instructions.
-It can't do anything until you type a command and press **Enter**.
-Take a breath — nothing happens until you tell it to.
+The computer is simply waiting for your instructions and it can't do anything until you type a command and press **Enter**.

 ---

-## Part 3 — Understanding the Prompt
+## Part 3: Understanding the Prompt

 That line of text waiting for your input is called the **prompt**.
-It's the terminal saying "I'm ready — what would you like?"
+It's the terminal saying "I'm ready - what would you like?"

 ### Decoding the Prompt